 Midwives and Healers

 There were also local midwives and healers without formal education who learned by assisting someone more experienced.
 Many local healers were Mi’kmaq, using barks, berries and animal parts in medicines.
 Some were believed to be able to “charm” illness away.
 Mary Francis Webb of Flat Bay was one of them.
-Well-known and respected, she served a huge area extending way south of her Bay St. George community right up to Corner Brook.
+Well-known and respected, she served a huge area extending way south of her Bay St. George community right up to Corner Brook and the Bay of Islands.

 Nurses, midwives and healers traveled anywhere any time they were needed.
 They also raised children, grew gardens, tended animals and did all the work that other Newfoundland outport women did.
 Some of the informally trained midwives supplemented their education with formal training if they could.
 All worked with doctors, calling on them when they needed specialized skills.
 But if the doctor couldn’t get there, they had to rely on their own skills.
 Cecilia Benoit wrote Midwives in Passageabout Newfoundland’s traditional and professional midwifery.